Cookie policy

 Who are we?

-The Woodland Trust, Community Forest Trust, The Mersey Forest, White Rose Forest, City of Trees and Humber Forest (the Northern Forest partners) are bringing the Northern Forest to life.
+The Woodland Trust, the Community Forest Trust and four of the Community Forests in the North of England – The Mersey Forest, White Rose Forest, City of Trees (Greater Manchester) and Humber Forest are bringing the Northern Forest to life.
 Details about each of the Northern Forest partners can be found on each partner’s own website.

 What are cookies?